 Your appeal usually won’t be accepted without the notice.
-If you have trouble getting a notice, get help from your nearest Citizens Advice.
+If you have trouble getting a notice, you can talk to an adviser.

 To appeal, you need to fill in form SSCS1.
 You should also read the guide produced by HMCTS called ‘How to appeal against a decision made by the Department for Work and Pensions'.
 This will help you to fill in the form correctly.

-If you're appealing a decision about PIP or ESA, you can appeal against the decision online on GOV.UK instead of using the form.
+If you're appealing a decision about Universal Credit, PIP or ESA, you can appeal against the decision online on GOV.UK instead of using the form.

-If you can’t download the online form, you can get a paper copy from a Citizens’ Advice Bureau or other advice agency.
+If you can’t download the online form, you can get a paper copy from your local Citizens Advice.

-If you can’t get a form in time to meet your one-month deadline to appeal, you can send a letter instead.
-However, if you have a good reason for why you might miss the deadline, it’s best to get in touch with HMCTS to see if you can extend the time limit.
+If you can’t get the form before the end of the one month time limit for making an appeal - you can make a late appeal.
+If you have a good reason for why you might miss the deadline, it’s best to get in touch with HMCTS to see if you can extend the time limit.